NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/overview.rst

 ========================

 The constructed building inventory developed for Lake Charles is accessible via DesignSafe.
-This testbed includes 30,078 buildings including 26,517 residential buildings and 3,561 COM1mercial buildings
-(classified by BRAILS, more details will be introduced in :ref:`lbl-testbed_LC_asset_description`) in the city of Lake Charles. :numref:`fig-yearBuilt` visualizes the Year Built of the buildings in the inventory.  :numref:`fig-occupancyClass` shows the geospatial distribution
+This testbed includes 30,078 buildings including 26,517 residential buildings and 3,561 commercial buildings (classified by BRAILS, more details will be introduced in :ref:`lbl-testbed_LC_asset_description`) in the city of Lake Charles. :numref:`fig-yearBuilt` visualizes the Year Built of the buildings in the inventory.  :numref:`fig-occupancyClass` shows the geospatial distribution